 - Plan Managed – You may appoint an NDIA Registered Plan Manager to manage the transaction and purchasing process of services.
-Achieve Australia offers this service through our impartial and dedicated Support Coordination team, both for support services provided by Achieve, as well as other providers.

 - Self-Managed – You or your nominee can manage the funds directly, with responsibility for transactions with your service providers.